jakesong15/jakesong15.github.io/_research/cartilage.md

 order_number: 30
 ---

-I am currently studying how chondrocytes sense the mechanical properties of their surrounding extracellular matrix, both in quiescence and under external mechanical stresses.
+I am currently studying how chondrocyte fate is regulated by the mechanics of their surrounding extracellular matrix, both in quiescence and under external mechanical stresses.

 This is a description of a teaching experience.
 You can use markdown like any other post.